 4. Expected vs. actual results

-Take some time to explain to your developer what you expected to happen and what actually happened.
+When you report a bug, take some time to explain to your developer what you expected to happen and what actually happened.

-Expected result: ”Item should be added to the cart when I click 'add'”
+Expected result: ”Item should be added to the cart when I click ADD”

 Actual result: ”Item does not appear in the cart”

 5. Steps to reproduce